DavidABau/Meaning-Myth-and-Metaphysics/00-orientation/how-to-read-this.md

 ## Relationship to Other Frameworks

-MMM may reference other models (such as the Dynamic Field Model / Signal OS) for context.
+MMM may reference other models (such as the Dynamic Field Model) for context.

 These references are optional.
 They are not prerequisites.